sg893052/sonic-buildimage/devops/tam/tam-drop-monitor-hld.md

 1. Only a single collector is supported
 2. Drop Monitor flows must be IPv4 flows
 3. Drop Monitor is supported on TD3-X7, TH2 and TH3 platforms only.

+## Local Mode design notes

+The 'Local' mode is meant for limited number of flows (<100 flows) for drop monitoring on the Switch.
+Otherwise, the number of reports may overwhelm  the CPU.
+A specific CPU queue is assigned for this traffic and is ratelimited to 500pps for preventing CPU spikes.

+A side effect of this rate-limiting is that some drop reports may get dropped.

+1. If the drop-start reports are dropped, then the associated flows won't be reported (as dropped) in COUNTERS_DB.
+2. If the drop-active reports are dropped, then the drop-reasons are not updated COUNTERS_DB.
+3. If the drop-stop reports are dropped,  then the flows remain in the COUNTERS_DB until they are explicitly cleared via the clear command.

+However, given Local mode is used for limited debugguing - less than 100 flows - the worst-case number of drop-reports hitting CPU should always remain less than the rate-limit of 500pps.

 ## Supported Drop Reasons